Relations with Colombia

 - Colombia and NATO are seeking to develop common approaches to support peace and security efforts including human security, with a particular focus on supporting the implementation of United Nations Security Council Resolution (UNSCR) 1325 on Women, Peace and Security, as well as protecting children in armed conflict and civilians.

-- Colombia recently started participating in the Science for Peace and Security Programme and an advanced research workshop is due to take place in the capital Bogota in 2019, focusing on counter-terrorism lessons from maritime piracy and narcotic interdiction.
+- Colombia participates in NATO’s Science for Peace and Security Programme.
+An advanced research workshop took place in the capital Bogota in 2019, focusing on counter-terrorism lessons from maritime piracy and narcotic interdiction.
+Following the workshop, recommendations for best practices and technological innovations to manage seaborne terrorism were made.